gabrielguerrero/equal-experts-test/README.md

 pnpm can be installed by running `npm i -g pnpm` yarn can be installed by running `npm i -g yarn`

-pnpm is the preferred package manager for this project, should be ok as well.
+pnpm is the preferred package manager for this project, but yarn or npm should be ok as well.

 # Checkout app
 ```